andreasdominik/ADoSnipsQnD/docs/src/snipsHermesQnD.md

 ### Strategy

-The idea behind the framework is, to put as much as possible in the background so that a developper only needs to provide the code for the functions executed for an intent.
+The idea behind the framework is, to put as much as possible in the background so that a developer only needs to provide the code for the functions executed for an intent.

 The MQTT-messages of *Hermes* and the *Dialogue Manager* are wrapped, but